golemfactory/golem-unlimited/README.md

 Please bear in mind that Golem Unlimited is in its [Alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) stage.

 ## Hub
-Currently we support Hub only for Ubuntu distributions.
+Currently we support Hub on Debian based Linux distributions only.

 To install Hub you can use the [released](https://github.com/golemfactory/golem-unlimited/releases) Ubuntu `deb`.